delhatch/Red_Tracker/README.md

 b) buffer the raw video into an SDRAM frame buffer

-c) simulataneously, detect red pixels and create a second frame buffer
+c) simultaneously, detect red pixels and create a second frame buffer

 d) while doing this, also low-pass filters that video,